vodori/reactors/readme.md

        :emitter emitter
        :backoff recovery-policy
        :initializer initializer}

-      (reactors/create-reactor)))
+      (reactors/create-reactor)

-(reactors/add-publishers reactor publishers)
+      ; you can also do this any time throughout the

-; you can do this any time throughout the life
+      ; life of the reactor (as users come and go) (reactors/add-publishers publishers)
-; of the reactor (as users come and go, etc) (reactors/add-subscribers reactor subscribers)
+      (reactors/add-subscribers subscribers)

-; it's now listening to events from publishers
+      ; start listening to events from publishers
       ; and broadcasting incorporated changes to any
       ; subscribers
-(reactors/start! reactor)
+      (reactors/start!)))

 ```

 ___